2014 Race Rules

 Squaw Lake will be the finish for the Trophy Class race.

-The Barney’s Resort checkpoint is 35 miles from the start and 35 miles from the finish in Marcell.
+The Barney’s Resort checkpoint is 35 miles from the start and 35 miles from the finish in Northome.
 This is a wilderness checkpoint.
 Teams will be taken care of by the MUSHER ONLY – NO HANDLERS OR DOG TRUCKS allowed.
 Cold water and a place to get out of the cold will be provided.
-No food will be available for mushers.
 Musher must bring all gear and food for this checkpoint in the sled upon leaving the start.
-Dropped dogs will be brought to the finish in Marcell.
-The race will provide a dog truck for all dropped dogs.
+Dropped dogs will be brought to the finish in Northome.
+The race will provide a dog truck and drop chains for all dropped dogs.
 If you scratch, every effort will be made to contact your handlers to get them to Barney’s to assist you.